 When is a CMM brought into play?

 Any dimensional and geometrical errors can open the door to a myriad of problems in the production line.
-It is here that a CMM is brought into play to inspect parts for the correctness of form and geometry.
+It is here that a CMM is used to inspect parts for the correctness of form and geometry.
 There is no need to fret about assembly, as CMMs provide data on fitting and pairing parameters.
 The huge volume of data generated for a part can be utilized for numerous analyses.
 At any point in time, the data can be stored, shared, and retrieved.
 CMMs have outwitted the traditional forms of measurement, in that a single machine does multiple measurement tasks.

 What is the measuring methodology?